novalagung/aws-cloudflare-ip-whitelist/README.md

 ```

 - `security-group-id` is the AWS security group ID.
-- `ports` is the port that will be whitelisted. default is set to `80` (HTTP port).
+- `ports` is the port that will be whitelisted.
+Default is set to `80` (HTTP port).
 Specify the port using comma separated or space separated.

 ```bash
 docker run --rm -v ${HOME}/.aws:/root/.aws:ro ghcr.io/novalagung/aws-cloudflare-ip-whitelist:latest sg-0cff43a33f085df79